ministryofjustice/moj-design-system/app/views/community/contribution-criteria/README.md

 The MOJ follows the [GOV.UK Design System contribution criteria](https://design-system.service.gov.uk/community/contribution-criteria/).
-The difference is that contributions will be reviewed by the MOJ's [Design System Working Group](/community/design-system-working-group/) and the [Design Operations team](design-operations-team).
+The only difference is that contributions will be reviewed by the MOJ's [Design System Working Group](/community/design-system-working-group/).

 The contents of the Design System must be of a high quality and meet user needs.
 To guarantee this, all components and patterns need to meet certain criteria.